ShashankGonela/Agentic-CLI-Assistant/readme.md

 # Agentic CLI Assistant

-An intelligent command-line assistant that answers user questions using reasoning, tool usage, and memory — powered by a large language model (LLM).
+An intelligent and witty command-line assistant that answers user questions using reasoning, tool usage, and memory — powered by a large language model (LLM).

 ---